howdareyoureview/howdareyoureview.github.io/_posts/2017-09-09-review-downsizing.md

 - Matt Damon
 - Kristen Wig
 - comedy
-twitter_text: What a waste of a great premise.
-I could have done without the tiny gigolos.
 introduction: What a waste of a great premise.
 I could have done without the tiny gigolos.
 score: 51
 author: Zach Saul